Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 Fickell was the team's head coach in 2011, a position he accepted on May 30, 2011 without demands, without questions and without any prior head coaching experience.
 He was asked to step forward and take over a program in need of a steadying influence, and he was just that through a 6-6 regular season and a season-ending 24-17 loss to Florida in the TaxSlayer.com Gator Bowl.

-"Coach Fick" was much more than a just a steadying influence, though.
-He was an accomplished leader through one of the most difficult times in Ohio State athletics history.
-He kept the team focused on the controllable - always - and despite 53 games missed by starters, the constant molding of two first-year quarterbacks, and inexperience and youth up and down the lineup, he had the Buckeyes in control of their Big Ten championship destiny until the last three weeks of the season.
+Fickell was much more than a just a steadying influence.
+He was a leader through one of the most difficult times in Ohio State athletics history.
+He kept the team focused and, despite 53 games missed by starters, the constant molding of two first-year quarterbacks and inexperience and youth up and down the lineup, he had the Buckeyes in control of their Big Ten championship destiny going into November.

 Fickell's coaching career began at Ohio State.
 After spending a year on the injured reserve list with the New Orleans Saints, he was hired in 1999 as a graduate assistant at Ohio State by his college coach, John Cooper.

-Fickell is a Columbus native (DeSales High School, where he was a state wrestling champion) and a 1997 graduate of Ohio State.
+Fickell is a graduate of DeSales High School, where he was a three-time, undefeated state wrestling champion), and he is a 1997 graduate of Ohio State.
 He played for the Buckeyes from 1992-96, redshirting the first year and then starting the next four seasons at nose guard.
 He started a school-record 50 consecutive games between 1993 and 1996.

 Fickell concluded his Ohio State career with 212 total tackles, including 26 tackles-for-loss and six sacks.
-During his four years in the starting lineup, the Buckeyes posted a combined record of 41-8-1 overall and were 26-5-1 in Big Ten play with a pair of Big Ten co-championships to their credit.
+During his four years in the starting lineup, the Buckeyes posted a combined record of 41-8-1 overall and 26-5-1 in Big Ten play with a pair of Big Ten co-championships.
 With the win over Arizona State in the Rose Bowl, the Buckeyes finished the 1996 season with a sparkling 11-1 record and were second in the nation in both major polls in the final rankings.

 Luke and his wife, Amy (an Ohio State physical therapy graduate), have four children: Landon, Luca ,and twins Aydon and Ashton.